yuvalmGS/gigaspaces-wiki-jekyll/xap97net/your-first-data-grid-application.markdown

 ## Storing a Message Object

-The next step is to create a {{Message}} object, and store it in the space.
-To do this, we use the {{Write}} method in the {{ISpaceProxy}} we've just created, and simply pass the object we want to store as an argument:
+The next step is to create a `Message` object, and store it in the space.
+To do this, we use the `Write` method in the `ISpaceProxy` we've just created, and simply pass the object we want to store as an argument:

-Add the following code to the {{Main}} method, after the previous code:
+Add the following code to the `Main` method, after the previous code:
 {code:java}
 // Write a message to the space:
 Message outgoingMessage = new Message("Hello World");